 Payroll tax on termination payments

-Amounts you pay an employee when they stop working for you may be taxable.
+Payments you make to an employee when they stop working for you may be taxable.

-This includes payments made to non-employee directors for terminating office and contractors who have been taken to be your employees for payroll tax purposes for termination of service.
+This includes payments made to non-employee directors for terminating office and to contractors taken to be your employees for payroll tax purposes for termination of service.

 Termination payments include: